Kimba fans

 Will Tell" on

-Kimba/Jungle Emperor might be the next game project based on Mr.
+Kimba/Jungle Emperor might have been the next game project based on Mr.

-Jungle Emperor game.
-It is also said that this time the game will be
+Jungle Emperor game (it was said the game will be

-developed for the Nintendo GameCube, and that it will be developed by
+developed for the Nintendo GameCube).
+It was said to be developed by

 the same crew that worked on the N64 version (Mr. Miyamoto's team of

-on the same topic is out that the Jungle Emperor video game for the
+on the same topic was out that the Jungle Emperor video game for the

-Nintendo GameCube might be developed by a less-known Japanese company
+Nintendo GameCube might have been developed by a less-known Japanese company

 for which is said that it previously developed several video games for